-Normal adult fluoride toothpaste can be used by your kids.
+Normal adult fluoride toothpaste can be used by your children.
 Fluoride is a harmless mineral, helping to maintain strong teeth and to avoid tooth decay.
 Fluoride works much better when used in small doses throughout the day, such as in fluoridated tap water, fluoride-containing foods and beverages, and fluoride toothpaste.
 Dentists can recommend additional fluoride gels and pastes for teens at high risk for tooth decay.

 Dental sealants may be suggested by your child's dentist.
-Dental sealants are the process of using flimsy plastic coverings that adhere to the chewing areas of kids teeth, where the majority of cavities occur.
+Dental sealants are the process of using flimsy plastic coverings that adhere to the chewing areas of childrens teeth, where the majority of cavities occur.
 These coatings assist minimize tooth decay by preventing bacteria build-up in the crevices of the teeth.
 Sealants are normally applied quickly and painlessly, with little or no soreness for your child.
 Sealants do not last indefinitely on your child's teeth.
 Your dentist will examine them on a regular basis.
 They may need to be repaired or reapplied on occasion.
 Consult your dentist to see if dental sealants are an appropriate choice for your child.

 What's the Difference Between a Pediatric Dentist and a Regular Dentist?

 Apart from having dental experience, a pediatric dentist also needs to have additional two years of training.
 The course concentrates on child's teeth growth, child behaviour, physical development and growth, and children's dentistry unique requirements.
 Every dentist can address the dental health concerns of your child, but a pediatric dentist, his staff and even the office setting are all designed for caring for and easing the kid.
 Consider seeing a pediatric dentist if your child has any specific needs.
 Consult your dentist or your child's doctor for advice.

 Nutrition and Your Child’s Teeth